gentjankolicaj/wonderland/alice/README.md

 ### What is alice for? ###

-* Cryptographic module
+* Cryptographic Service Provider module
-* Implementations about : ciphers,cryptanalysis,encoders,hash
+* Contains implementations about: ciphers, encoders, hash